- 1. The Requirement

-See Topic 7.3 - Acquisition Guidance in this Handbook for additional guidance regarding delivery for contracted software development.
+See topic 7.3 - Acquisition Guidance in this Handbook for additional guidance regarding delivery for contracted software development.

-NASA users should consult Center Process Asset Libraries (PALs) for Center-specific guidance related to delivery of software products.
+NASA users should consult Center Process Asset Libraries (PALs) for Center-specific guidance related to the delivery of software products.

 NASA-specific software delivery information and resources are available in Software Processes Across NASA (SPAN), accessible to NASA users from the SPAN tab in this Handbook.

-Additionally, guidance related to delivery of software products may be found in the following related requirements in this Handbook:
+Additionally, guidance related to the delivery of software products may be found in the following related requirements in this Handbook:

 4. Small Projects

 No additional guidance is available for small projects.

 - CMMI Development Team (2010).
 "CMMI for Development, Version 1.3: Improving processes for developing better products and services,"CMMI Development Team (2010).
 CMU/SEI-2010-TR-033, Software Engineering Institute.